plone/training/docs/voltohandson/header.md

 # Header

+## custom.overrides

+Create a file named `src/addons/<your-addon-name>/theme/extras/custom.overrides` which will contain all the CSS concerning our local theme.
+This is a file containing LESS declarations.
+It's loaded more quickly than the theme ones, because it's outside the theme.
+You should restart Volto to make Volto aware of the new file.

 ## Some dummy content

 So that our Navigation shows more than just the homepage, you should add some dummy pages like on [plone.org](plone.org) to your site using the add page menu in the top left of the page.
 Add some pages like: